Connect with others who understand.

 What Causes Advanced NSCLC?

-Cancer is caused when too many genetic mutations develop in a cell and lead to uncontrolled growth.
-The most common cause of lung cancer is smoking tobacco; men who smoke are 23 times more likely to develop NSCLC, and women are 13 times more likely.
+Cancer is caused when certain genetic mutations (or changes) develop in a cell and lead to uncontrolled growth.
+The most common cause of lung cancer is smoking tobacco.
+The Moffitt Cancer Center estimates men who smoke are 23 times more likely to develop NSCLC, and women are 13 times more likely.

-Lung cancer can also develop in people who have never smoked, usually through inheritance of gene changes from family members.
+Lung cancer can also develop in people who have never smoked, usually through environmental exposures or the inheritance of gene changes from family members.
 These cases occur most often in younger people.
-Other irritants, like air pollution, radon, asbestos, and other chemicals, can cause mutations in lung cells.
+Environmental irritants, like air pollution, radon, asbestos, and other chemicals, can cause mutations in lung cells.

 How Is Advanced NSCLC Treated?